-Figure 4: Different pipeline levels for a read transaction

-(only the rd signal is shown, address lines are omitted from the figure) can be started for different pipeline levels.
-With pipeline level 1, a new transaction can start in the same cycle when the former read data is available (in this example in cycle 6).
-At pipeline level 2, a new transaction (either read or write) can start when rdy\cnt is 1, for pipeline level 3 the next transaction can start at a rdy\cnt of 2.
+Figure 5 shows a read transaction for a slave with four clock cycles latency.
+Without any pipelining the next read transaction will start in cycle 7 after the data from the former read transaction is read by the master.
+The three bottom lines show when new read transactions (only the rd signal is shown, address lines are omitted from the figure) can be started for different pipeline levels.
+With pipeline level 1 a new transaction can start in the same cycle when the former read data is available (in this example in cycle 6).
+At pipeline level 2 a new transaction (either read or write) can start when rdy_cnt is 1, for pipeline level 2 the next transaction can start at a rdy_cnt of 2.